petarzarkov/rust-beats/README.md

 - **Multi-threaded WAV Rendering**: Each thread independently generates and writes a complete beat to disk
 - **Configurable Beat Length**: Generates 64-step beats (4 measures at 16 steps per measure)
 - **Automated Daily Generation**: GitHub Actions workflow generates new beats daily and on every commit
-- **GitHub Pages Deployment**: Live website with audio player and 7-day song history
+- **GitHub Pages Deployment**: Live website with audio player and history of the last 7 songs

 ## How It Works